nlpai-lab/CTI-reports-dataset/README.md

 # CTI-reports-dataset

-This is Cyber Threat Intelligence reports datasets for Named Entity Recognition.
+This is Cyber Threat Intelligence reports dataset for Named Entity Recognition.

 You can download the data from here.